TsvetoslavGeorgiev/Computational-Project/project_plan.md

 - It is possible to have CTH that passes these tests (Figure)
     - That means it is possible to have true CTH, but undetected by these tests (Prove it)
         - these may be rare pathological cases
+        - generally marginal symm is a good way to show CTH
     - However, we can *model* CTH, and show that it exists ("detect" it) that way
     - Like choosing a best model, JC vs GTR, we "detect" GTR-ness by modelling it
     - How to model it
         - different comp vectors over the tree
         - ML or Bayesian MCMC
-    - So the way to illustrate the problem with the symmetry tests is to get some data that passes them but has CTH and some data that doesn't pass them but has CTH
+    - So the way to illustrate the problem with the symmetry tests is to get some data that passes them but has CTH and some data that doesn't pass them but has CTH (need some Results here)

 - Exchange rate tree-heterogeneity (ERTH) is not well known
     - Internal symmetry does not measure it specifically